YaraSco/mlazure-project-3/README.md

 So, the chosen algorithm is the Voting ensemble with the minimum NMAE value.
 Also, we can obtain the MAPE of this model, which is 95.582%.
 <img src="./starter_file/screenshots/automl_best_model.PNG">

+We could improve our result by increasing the time of the "experiment_timeout_hours".
+Indeed, our training takes a lot of time fo each algorithm.
+So, many algorithms have been canceled.
+However, our lab has only 8 hours which is not sufficient in this case.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search